Stanley Morgan (author): Biography

 Originally an actor, Morgan had many jobs as a young man, including sewing machine salesman, debt collector and bank clerk.
 In 1951, Morgan emigrated to Canada where he spent some time working in the Bank of Nova Scotia.
 In 1955, he emigrated again, this time to Southern Rhodesia.
 He resumed his acting career there and was sponsored to return to London after winning a Best Actor award.
 Upon returning to London, Morgan featured mostly in voice-overs ("Mullardability" the documentary he voiced for Mullard was nominated for the Special Film BAFTA in 1970), although he did have a small role in the James Bond film Dr. No playing the Concierge in the casino who first introduces Sean Connery as James Bond.
 Most of his acting credits were in second-feature crime shorts filmed at Merton Park Studios.

 Whilst between acting jobs in the late 1960s, Morgan began to write seriously and his first novel The Sewing Machine Man was published in 1968.
 Allegedly autobiographical, the novel revolved around the character Russ Tobin and Morgan went on to write a further 18 novels in the series.
 The latest of the Russ Tobin novels was published in 2005 after Morgan came out of retirement, mainly due to renewed interest in his work via the internet.

 Along with George Harrison and Paul McCartney, Morgan was an alumnus of the Liverpool Institute High School for Boys, which he attended between 1945 and 1946.

 In August 2018, Morgan's webmaster announced his death on his website.
 Morgan died on 24 August 2018.

+As of 2024, his estate have begun to publish his work as eBooks via Amazon.